Cafes, restaurants and pubs in the Macedon Ranges

 In New Gisborne, the Baringo Food & Wine Co is a destination in itself, with its provedore, bistro, wine bar and banquet room.

 The Macedon Ranges is also home to a burgeoning pub scene where the warmth of the welcome is second to none.
+Holgates Brewery and The Victoria Hotel in Woodend are pubs worth checking out, as is The Albion Hotel in Kyneton.
 Put this together with some clever cooks, a dedication to local produce and a great range of wines, beers and ciders and you’ve got a truly winning combination.